mtnmunuklu/alterix/README.md

 ## Overview

 Sigma is an open-source project that provides a rule format and a set of tools for the creation and sharing of detection rules for security operations.
 Yara is a tool aimed at (but not limited to) helping malware researchers to identify and classify malware samples.
+IOCs (Indicators of Compromise) are artifacts observed on a network or in an operating system that indicate a security breach.
 CRYPTTECH's SIEM product uses a proprietary query language for searching through logs and identifying security events.
-Alterix serves as a bridge between Sigma, Yara, and CRYPTTECH's SIEM product, allowing security teams to leverage their existing Sigma and Yara rule sets with the advanced capabilities of CRYPTTECH's SIEM product.
+Alterix serves as a bridge between Sigma, Yara, IOCs, and CRYPTTECH's SIEM product, allowing security teams to leverage their existing Sigma and Yara rule sets, as well as IOCs, with the advanced capabilities of CRYPTTECH's SIEM product.

 ## Installation